 Neighborhood Services staff develops the Annual Action Plan through analysis of demographic data, consultation with residents, meeting with individual contacts, consultations with non-profit agencies, and discussions with other governmental agencies.
-Representatives of the following agencies either attended meetings or were contacted individually for input: The Delray Beach Housing Authority, The Delray Beach Community Redevelopment Agency, Achievement Centers for Children and Families, CROS Ministries/ Caring Kitchen, Delray Beach Community Land Trust, Legal Aid Society of Palm Beach County, Urban League of Palm Beach County and The Palm Beach County Human and Veterans Services,.
+Representatives of the following agencies either attended meetings or were contacted individually for input: The Delray Beach Housing Authority, The Delray Beach Community Redevelopment Agency, Achievement Centers for Children and Families, Milagro Center, CROS Ministries/ Caring Kitchen, Delray Beach Community Land Trust, Legal Aid Society of Palm Beach County, Urban League of Palm Beach County and Boys and Girls of Palm Beach County.
 All neighborhood residents within the CDBG target area were encouraged to attend meetings and participate in the Action Plan process.

 One Year Goals for the Number of Households to be Supported

 Homeless 0

-Non-Homeless 8
+Non-Homeless 6

-Special-Needs 2
+Special-Needs 1

-Total 10
+Total 7

 Table 9 - One Year Goals for Affordable Housing by Support Requirement

-One Year Goals for the Number of Households Supported Through

-Rental Assistance 0

-The Production of New Units 0
+Rental Assistance The Production of New Units Rehab of Existing Units 0

-Rehab of Existing Units 10
+Rehab of Existing Units 0

+7

 Acquisition of Existing Units 0

-Total 10
+Total 7